godaddy-wordpress/woocommerce-product-sku-generator/readme.txt

 This action will also automatically generate the SKUs for product variations if you have them enabled.

 = More Details =
- - See the [product page](http://www.skyverge.com/product/woocommerce-product-sku-generator/) for full details
+ - See the [product page](http://www.skyverge.com/product/woocommerce-product-sku-generator/) for full details and documentation
  - View more of SkyVerge's [free WooCommerce extensions](http://profiles.wordpress.org/skyverge/)
  - View all [SkyVerge WooCommerce extensions](http://www.skyverge.com/shop/)